 - Strong and punitive sanctions of other retributive actions against Russia for aggression against Ukraine, and their cyberattacks against the United States during the 2016 election.

 - The protests of the Russian people against the Putin Regime, and the basic rights of political dissidents in Russia.

 - The defense of our NATO allies in Eastern Europe against possible Russian invasion.

-- Aid to Ukraine in the defense of its territory from Russian invasion.
+- Aid to Ukraine in the defense and recapture of its territory from Russian invasion.